|Tim Roufs||extended search|

 They trust you.
 Your word's good.
 They listen to your talk.
 They look at you as a man.
 "There's a good man," they'll say.

+But if you don't care to do any work, if you don't care to get it well done, if you're not interested, then you failed.
+And at first when you go to the next job they think you might get hurt, you might injure yourself, you aren't interested in your work.
 Your boss knows this.
 They hear about you.
-Then when you go to the next job they think you might get hurt, you might injure yourself, you aren't interested in your work.
-But if you're interested in your work and try to get it well done, they trust you and expect that you won't get hurt.
+But if you're interested in your work and try to get it well done, they'll trust you and expect that you won't get hurt.

 People consider those things too.
 A lot of things flash to the employer.
 If he doesn't already know, you should tell the employer where the slow-down is.
 Maybe he'll help you to better yourself.

-It works together good.
+It works together good that way.
 It goes along well.
 It is a good thing that the employer knows what's to be done.
-You do it right, what he requests you to do in your line of work.
+You do it right -- what he requests you to do in your line of work.
 If the employer's well satisfied, and you know he's well satisfied, you feel good about working.
 That's the main thing.